reading time: 2 minutes

 The entire house was empty, except for what may have been the dining room, which was littered with high-end recording equipment and other unidentifiable debris.
 Then we entered the living room where a crumbled fireplace rested; stuck in the bowels of time.
 My eyes uncomfortably scanned the crusty space around me until they stopped on the only belonging in the room—an old photograph, dustily sitting atop the haggard fireplace.

 “At the end of the day, it is difficult to separate the man from the myth.”

 “That’s my Dad,” said Jesse, proudly pointing at an awkwardly snapped picture of his Pops’—one taken on the old man’s graduation day at Carrington—back in ’79.
-The strange relic brought a sort of gracious-replacement-experience to the ghostly mantel piece.
-I had my doubts about the photograph’s origin, but before I could mutter my hopeful exclamations of query, Jesse Medina escorted me out.
+The strange relic brought a sort of gracious-replacement-experience to the ghostly mantelpiece.
+I had my doubts about the photograph’s origin, but before I could mutter my hopeful queries, Jesse Medina escorted me out.